paritytech/subxt/RELEASING.md

     provide `[+] Latest release tag: v0.16.0` ).
 Then group the PRs into "Fixed", "Added" and "Changed" sections, and make any other adjustments that you feel are necessary for clarity.

+7. If any of the differences impact the minimum version of `rustc` that the code will run on, please update the `rust-version` field in the root `Cargo.toml` accordingly.

-7. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `master`.
+8. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `master`.

-8. Once the branch has been reviewed and passes CI, merge it.
+9. Once the branch has been reviewed and passes CI, merge it.

-9. Now, we're ready to publish the release to crates.io.
+10. Now, we're ready to publish the release to crates.io.

     1. Checkout `master`, ensuring we're looking at that latest merge (`git pull`).